Local acyclicity in $p$-adic cohomology: Background on rigid cohomology and arithmetic D -modules

 \section{Background on rigid cohomology and arithmetic \texorpdfstring{$\mathcal{D}^\dagger$}{D}-modules}

 Throughout this article, we will denote by $K$ (the ground field) a complete, normed field of characteristic $0$, by $\cur{V}$ its ring of integers and by $k$ (the residue field) its residue field, which will be assumed to be of characteristic $p>0$.
-From \S\ref{sec: src and gp} we will assume that $K$ is discretely valued, and denote by $\varpi$ a uniformiser for $\cur{V}$.
-To begin with, however, we will need to make certain constructions in the more general case, in which case $\varpi$ will be a non-zero element of the maximal ideal $\mathfrak{m}$ of $\mathcal{V}$.
+From \S\ref{sec: src and gp} onwards we will assume that $K$ is discretely valued, and denote by $\varpi$ a uniformiser for $\cur{V}$.
+To begin with, however, we will need to make certain constructions more generally, in which case $\varpi$ will be a non-zero element of the maximal ideal $\mathfrak{m}$ of $\mathcal{V}$ (a pseudo-uniformiser).
 In \S\ref{sec: Dmod2} we will want to assume that $k$ is perfect, however, for the most part we will allow arbitrary $k$.
 We will assume that $K$ admits a lifting $\sigma$ of the absolute $q=p^a$-power Frobenius on $k$, and fix such a $\sigma$.

-In this first section we will recall some definitions and constructions in rigid cohomology and the theory of arithmetic $\mathcal{D}^\dagger$-modules, and review the 6 opertaions formalism for varieties and couples introduced in \cite{AC13a}.
-We will generally assume the reader has some basic familiarity with the theory of rigid cohomology, as developed in \cite{Ber96b}, and will mostly use this section for fixing definitions and notations.
+In this first section we will recall some definitions and constructions in rigid cohomology and the theory of arithmetic $\mathcal{D}^\dagger$-modules, and review the 6 opertaions formalism for varieties and couples introduced in \cite{AC18a}.
+We will generally assume the reader has some basic familiarity with the theory of rigid cohomology, as developed in \cite{Ber96b,LS07}, and will mostly use this section for fixing definitions and notations.